Waldorf University: Academics

 Waldorf University offers associate, bachelor, and master's degree programs, as well as several undergraduate certificate options and online career-prep programs.
 It is accredited by the Higher Learning Commission (HLC).

 Undergraduate admissions

 According to the 2019 U.S. News & World Report, Waldorf University is considered "less selective" and had an admissions acceptance rate of 72%.
 Peterson's - The Real Guide to Colleges and Universities ranked Waldorf College admission as being moderately difficult.

 Honor societies

-Waldorf University is home to Iowa Iota, Chapter 364 of Region IV of the Alpha Chi National College Honor Society.
-Alpha Chi is a national college honor society that admits, by invitation, college juniors, seniors and graduate students in any academic discipline who are in the top 10% of their class.
+Waldorf University is home to Alpha Chi honor society's Iowa Iota chapter.

 Waldorf University Theatre is home to the Alpha Epsilon Omega cast of Alpha Psi Omega National Theatre Honor Society (APO).
 Waldorf University is also an active member in the Kennedy Center American College Theatre Festival.

 The university is also home to the Alpha Iota Lambda chapter of the Alpha Sigma Lambda, which is the oldest and largest national honor society for non-traditional students.